espanso/website/docs/sync.md

 ```

 Now you need to create a **symbolic link**.
 Open the Terminal and type the following command, making sure you specify the correct paths:

-> Note: Before running the following command, make sure that there is no folder called `espanso` in the `$CONFIG` folder, as otherwise it will create another nested folder `espanso/espanso` (which is wrong).

 ```
 ln -s "$HOME/Dropbox/espanso" "$CONFIG"